hpc/charliecloud/doc/ch-run.rst

 Exit status
 ===========

-If there is an error during containerization, :code:`ch-run` exits with status non-zero.
 If the user command is started successfully, the exit status is that of the user command, with one exception: if the image is an internally mounted SquashFS filesystem and the user command is killed by a signal, the exit status is 1 regardless of the signal value.
+Alternatively, :code:`ch-run` can exit with the following statuses:

+57
+  Error during containerization (:code:`ch-run` failure)

+58
+  Unable to start user command

+59
+  SquashFUSE loop exited on signal before user command was complete

 .. include:: ./bugs.rst